-Analysis: Hail has been recorded in Tuscola County five times since 2011 and seventy-two times since 1981.
+Analysis: Hail has been recorded in Tuscola County five times since 2011 which all events recorded in a single day and seventy-two times since 1981.
 In that time, it caused no deaths or injuries and only \$500,000 in property damage.
 In the last 4 and a half years, hail events have decreased in frequency down from 2.2 times per year in the previous 30 years to 1.13 times per year.
 Hail will likely continue to in Tuscola County but is not considered a significant hazard.
-(Source: NCDC Storm Events)